 Swiss nationals in South Africa

-At the end of 2015, there were 9,293 Swiss nationals living in South Africa, primarily in the two economically strongest provinces of Gauteng and Western Cape.
+According to the Statistics on the Swiss abroad, 9132 Swiss nationals were living in South Africa at the end of 2016, primarily in the two economically strongest provinces of Gauteng and Western Cape.

 History of bilateral relations